 G. de P. — Will you please come to order.
 I am now ready to answer questions.

-Student — Professor, could you give us a talk from the esoteric standpoint on the matter of overeating, undereating, and unnecessary particularity about the food that is eaten?
+Student — Could you give us a talk from the esoteric standpoint on the matter of overeating, undereating, and unnecessary particularity about the food that is eaten?

 The ideal thing is to eat just enough to keep you healthy and strong; to think as little as you can about your food and let it go at that; and thus you will give your bodies a ghost of a chance to heal themselves, if you are troubled with any physical ailment.
 No doctor who ever lived ever healed his patients.
 It is nature who heals you, and the wisest doctor aids nature and does nothing else.